Shweta-Vedpathak/Shweta-Vedpathak/README.md

 - 👋 Hi, I’m @Shweta-Vedpathak
-- 👀 I’m interested in ...
+- 👀 I’m interested in cloud and devops technology.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning devops tools.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on could and devops project.
 - 📫 How to reach me ...

 <!---